Tax credit for electricity – payers of very high costs can receive a credit

 The credit is subtracted from your taxes directly.
 There may be circumstances where the credit amount is greater than the individual taxpayer’s total taxes.
 If the credit is greater than your taxes, the Tax Administration will automatically deduct the remaining credit from your spouse’s taxes.
 Use the withholding calculator to estimate how much your income taxes are.

-One way to estimate how much the year’s taxes are is to look up the enclosure to your 2023 tax card, which is in MyTax: First go to the Activities tab and then click Decisions and letters under Messages and communication.
+One way to estimate how much the year’s taxes are is to look up the enclosure to your 2023 tax card, which is in MyTax: First go to the Communication tab and then click Open decisions and letters under Decisions and letters.

 It is not possible to give exact thresholds because they depend on whether you receive wage, pension or benefit income; what municipality you live in; how old you are; whether you pay church tax; and what credits and deductions you can claim.
 In addition, you may have capital income that generates taxes.